• Skip to primary navigation

 Get Help Now

-How a Newark Cerebral Palsy Lawyer Can Help Your Child
+How Can a Newark Cerebral Palsy Lawyer Can Help My Child?

-The main reason most parents turn to a lawyer after a cerebral palsy diagnosis is to seek damages.
+The main reason most parents turn to a cerebral palsy lawyer after a cerebral palsy diagnosis is to seek damages.
 Cerebral palsy is a lifelong condition that requires multiple treatments, ongoing therapy, home care, and assistive devices like wheelchairs.

 For most parents in this situation, it’s not obvious if medical malpractice is to blame.
 This is the first thing a lawyer can do to help you.
 They will review your case for free and give you an idea of what happened and what you can do about it.